-Dietetic intervention with polymeric diet rich in TGF- $\beta$ 2 represents a quite satisfactory therapeutic modality in adult patients with mild to moderate active Crohn's disease.
+"Dietetic intervention with polymeric diet rich in TGF- β 2 represents a quite satisfactory therapeutic modality in adult patients with mild to moderate active Crohn's disease."
 (Triantafillidis et al., 2006)

-In this study we have shown that by substituting two meals with a polymeric, rich in TGF- $\beta$ , diet (Modulen IBD) for six months, we can achieve better results (although not statistically significant) compared to mesalamine administration (800 mg three times a day) in maintaining remission in patients with quiescent CD.
+"In this study we have shown that by substituting two meals with a polymeric, rich in $TGF-\beta$, diet (Modulen IBD) for six months, we can achieve better results (although not statistically significant) compared to mesalamine administration (800 mg three times a day) in maintaining remission in patients with quiescent CD."
 (Triantafillidis et al., 2010)

 Modulen IBD is a complete meal, with every nutritional requirement met.
-Just add water and here you go, a meal in an instant!
+Just add water and here you go!
+A meal in an instant.
 Then, you drink your way into remission.
 In so many cases, this is all it takes, and remission can occur in as little as two weeks.
 Two weeks!
-But it could occur in as little as four weeks, six weeks or eight.
+But it could occur in four weeks, six weeks or eight.
 Four weeks!
 Six weeks!
 Eight weeks!
-And tell me again, Why is this form of therapy not in front-line use in the battle against Crohn's?
+And tell me again, "Why is this form of therapy not in front-line use in the battle against Crohn's?"

-Enteral diets-both elemental and polymeric-used as a primary therapy in Crohn's disease have been shown to induce disease remission without concomitant use of other medications.
+"Enteral diets-both elemental and polymeric-used as a primary therapy in Crohn's disease have been shown to induce disease remission without concomitant use of other medications.
 Furthermore, supplementary enteral nutrition after primary therapy and after remission is induced may be associated with the prolongation of remission and linear growth.
 The pathways by which enteral diets may affect mucosa inflammation are manifold.
-Practically, there is evidence that an enteral diet has a direct effect on the gut mucosa by reducing cytokine production and the accompanying inflammation.
+Practically, there is evidence that an enteral diet has a direct effect on the gut mucosa by reducing cytokine production and the accompanying inflammation."
 (Hartman et al., 2008)

 Now with respect to Modulen IBD, this product seems to be a wise choice.
-As mentioned, Modulen IBD contains TGF- $\beta$ 2.
-It was designed to not only include this anti-inflammatory factor in generous amounts, it was also designed to protect it from digestion in the stomach so that it could survive and effect healing down below.
-And with TGF- $\beta$ 2, you're playing with power.
+As mentioned, Modulen IBD contains TGF- β 2.
+It was designed to not only include this anti-inflammatory factor in generous amounts, it was also designed to protect it from digestion in the stomach so that it could survive and effect healing below.
+And with TGF- β 2, you're playing with power.

-TGF- $\beta$ is a key regulator in immune system homeostasis, and dysfunction of TGF- $\beta$ may result in disorders of this system, such as autoimmunity and inflammatory bowel disease.
+"TGF- β is a key regulator in immune system homeostasis, and dysfunction of TGF- β may result in disorders of this system, such as autoimmunity and inflammatory bowel disease."
 (Yan et.
 Al., 2009)

-TGF- $\beta$ is necessary for normal immune regulation.
-Indeed, TGF $\beta$ was first described as the most potent endogenous [produced within the organism] immunosuppressive factor (similar to cyclosporine) in the immune system.
+"TGF- β is necessary for normal immune regulation.
+Indeed, TGF β was first described as the most potent endogenous [produced within the organism] immunosuppressive factor (similar to cyclosporine) in the immune system."
 (Oz et al., 2004, emphasis added)

-Modulen IBD can be used as a sole source of nutrition for any length of time, or it can be added to a diet plan that includes the usual lumps and bumps we have come to enjoy.
+Modulen IBD can be used as a sole source of nutrition for any length of time, or it can be added to a diet plan that includes the usual lumps and bumps we have learned to enjoy.
 I suppose, if you want to use Modulen IBD exclusively for the first phase of your treatment, say for the first two to four weeks or so, this would be a good call.
-This course of action may maximize the benefits of enteral feeding, as mentioned above.
+This course of action may maximize the benefits of enteral feeding.
 But you may just start missing all the chewing.
 There is good news for you.
 In one strategy, go ahead and eat real people food once a day, and drink a Modulen IBD meal replacement twice daily.
-Here is the strategy:

-Well, that is the strategy!
-This is so easy!
+Unlike the complicated diets for Crohn's, this diet so easy!
 You simply follow a Modulen IBD protocol-either the one that involves using Modulen IBD exclusively or the one that allows Modulen IBD plus real people food.
-And more likely than not, you will achieve remission and perhaps maintain remission for quite some time.
-Sometimes, even fistulas can improve and possibly resolve. (see Triantafillidis et al., 2006)
+And more likely than not, you will achieve remission and perhaps maintain remission for guite some time.

+Forever is in the relm of possibilities, too.
+And sometimes, even fistulas can improve and resolve. (see Triantafillidis et al., 2006)